EGAdams/linuxBash/python_menus/menu_builder.md

     elif choice == "g":
         print("deleting all guests... " )
-        # cd to the directory where the script is located
-        #os.chdir( "/home/adamsl/zero_w_projects/temp/rpi-rgb-led-matrix" )
-        # open vscode in the directory
         os.system( "./delete_guests.sh" )
         main()

     elif choice == "m":
         print("deleting all messages... " )
-        # cd to the directory where the script is located
-        #os.chdir( "/home/adamsl/zero_w_projects/temp/rpi-rgb-led-matrix" )
-        # open vscode in the directory
         os.system( "./delete_all_messages.sh" )
         main()

     elif choice == "c":
         print("deleting all conversations... " )
-        # cd to the directory where the script is located
-        #os.chdir( "/home/adamsl/zero_w_projects/temp/rpi-rgb-led-matrix" )
-        # open vscode in the directory
         os.system( "./delete_all_conversations.sh" )
         main()

     elif choice == "j":
-        print("cleaning the monitored objects from the jewelry machine... " )
+        print("cleaning the monitored objects from the jewelry machine... " ) os.system( "./delete_monitors.sh" )
-        # cd to the directory where the script is located
-        #os.chdir( "/home/adamsl/zero_w_projects/temp/rpi-rgb-led-matrix" )
-        # open vscode in the directory
-        os.system( "./delete_monitors.sh" )
         main()